rohanthomas334-sketch/PROMoral_Bench/README.md

 ### Dataset Licenses

 - **ETHICS**: MIT License (original dataset by Hendrycks et al., 2021)
-- **ETHICS-Contrast**: MIT License (our contribution, included with this repository)
+- **ETHICS-Contrast**: CC-BY 4.0 (our contribution, included with this repository)
-- **Scruples**: MIT License (original dataset by Lourie et al., 2020)
+- **Scruples**: Apache 2.0 (original dataset by Lourie et al., 2020)
-- **WildJailbreak**: Apache 2.0 License (original dataset by Wei et al., 2023)
+- **WildJailbreak**: Apache 2.0 (original dataset by Wei et al., 2023)

 All datasets used with permission and proper attribution.

-See individual dataset branches for complete license information.
+## Compliance and Reproducibility

+See [COMPLIANCE.md](COMPLIANCE.md) for detailed information on:
+- Dataset licenses and terms of use
+- Computational resources and API costs
+- Software dependencies and versions
+- ETHICS-Contrast annotation procedures
+- AI assistant disclosure

 ## Contributing